SerikkaliNariman2536/arubeauty-project/README.md

 This repository contains the project for Assignment 1 of the Web Technologies course[cite: 2].

 ## Project Overview
 This is a 4-page static website built entirely with raw HTML5.
-Per the assignment requirements, no CSS, JavaScript, or frameworks were used[cite: 2].
-The site demonstrates proper semantic web structure, tables, and web forms based on a real, physically existing organization in Astana[cite: 2].
+Per the assignment requirements, no CSS, JavaScript, or frameworks were used.
+The site demonstrates proper semantic web structure, tables, and web forms based on a real, physically existing organization in Astana.

 **Author:** Serikkali Nariman